17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 Condado Vanderbilt

-For two or more nights, we’d probably prefer to stay in a hotel by the sea, with a larger pool too.
+For two or more nights, we’d probably prefer to stay in a hotel by the sea, with a large pool too.

-Originally built in 1919, the uber-luxurious Condado Vanderbilt was completely restored after the hurricane.
-It looks gorgeous!
+Originally built in 1919, the uber-luxurious Condado Vanderbilt looks gorgeous!

 Condado Vanderbilt: Check rates and availability

-Hopefully you’re no longer wondering what to see in Old San Juan.
+Hopefully you’re no longer wondering what to do in Old San Juan.

 There’s something for everyone to experience – whether you’re spending just one day in Old San Juan on a cruise or staying here on a longer vacation.